asalkhanbadr/academicpages/_pages/cv.md

 <!--   <ul>{% for post in site.talks %}
     {% include archive-single-talk-cv.html %}
   {% endfor %}</ul> -->
-* I presented  [The SBM: A Victim Block Selection Method Based on Min-heap Priority Queues]( The SBM: A Victim Block Selection Method Based on Min-heap Priority Queues | IEEE Conference Publication | IEEE Xplore) in 2020 CSI/CPSSI International Symposium on Real-Time and Embedded Systems and Technologies (RTEST)
+* I presented  "[The SBM: A Victim Block Selection Method Based on Min-heap Priority Queues](https://ieeexplore.ieee.org/abstract/document/9140084)" in 2020 CSI/CPSSI International Symposium on Real-Time and Embedded Systems and Technologies (RTEST)
    * Authors of the corresponding conference paper: A. Khanbadr, M. B. Marvasti, S. A. Asghari, S. Khanbadr
    * The video of the presentation is available [here]( http://cs.ipm.ac.ir/Rtest/2020/program/) (Paper #6)